matheusgcoppi/To-Do-List/README.md

 # To-Do-List
-Here I created a to do list with a small storage that know if is you and save it using your cookies.
+I have created a to-do list with a small storage feature that can identify you and save your data using cookies.